keras-team/keras-io/examples/nlp/md/gpt2_text_generation_with_kerasnlp.md

 <div class="k-default-codeblock">
 ```
 it's like a giant
-TOTAL TIME ELAPSED:  15.901640892028809
+TOTAL TIME ELAPSED:  15.863253593444824

 ```
 </div>
 ---
 ## Into the Sampling Method

-In KerasNLP, we offer a few sampling method, e.g., contrastive search, Top-K search and beam search.
+In KerasNLP, we offer a few sampling methods, e.g., contrastive search, Top-K and beam sampling.
 By default our `GPT2CausalLM` uses contrastive search, but you can choose your own sampling method.

-There are two ways to specify your custom sampler:
+Much like optimizer and activations, there are two ways to specify your custom
+sampler:
 - Use a string identifier, such as "top_k", you are using the default configuration via this way.
 - Pass a `keras_nlp.samplers.Sampler` instance, you can use custom configuration